darrellsuggs/darrell.thoughts/_posts/2025-07-20-t0001-travel-logs-vacation-math.md

 mathjax: true
 ---

-Vacation travel is fun, but complicated.
-(8)
+Vacation travel is fun, but the math makes it complicated.

 My wife and I have always valued vacations.
 Before kids, we took our first cruise (in a very, very small cabin), spent a week in Cancun (the taxi driver called us the “loco americanos”), visited Reno, Portland, Vail, and Germany.